dgudenkov-foreign-languages-homework/homework/homework-91/exercises.md

     1 - education
     2 - imagination
     3 - responsibility
-    4 - happiest
+    4 - happiness
     5 - employment
     6 - improvement

 3.
-    - That documentary made me want to investigate (look into) the topic some more.
+    - That documentary made me want to investigate (look into, research) the topic some more.
     - There's a job vacancy in that restaurant.
-It says to inquire (look for) inside.
+It says to inquire (look into) inside.
     - Claude wrote everyone an angry email.
 I think I should respond (reply) with a few truths of my own!
-    - I watched a really boring debate (discuss) between two politicians last night.
+    - I watched a really boring debate (discussion) between two politicians last night.
 All they did was argue (quarrel) with each other.
-    - Can we sit down to discuss (discuss) your most recent coursebook later?
+    - Can we sit down to discuss (debate) your most recent coursebook later?
     - I wonder (question) why people are sometimes unkind to each other.

 4.